-Most absorption of NIR-light is by haemoglobin, the very reason why we can utilise NIRS for our measurements.
+Most absorption of NIR-light is by hemoglobin, the very reason why we can utilize NIRS for our measurements.
 However, the light is also absorbed by other chromophores (e.g. adipose tissue, hair, skin).
-Again, we make the assumption that this absorption is constant during the measurement and any change in received light is caused by a change in absorption by haemoglobin.
+Again, we make the assumption that this absorption is constant during the measurement and any change in received light is caused by a change in absorption by hemoglobin.

-So, CW-NIRS uses a change in received light to calculate a change in concentration of haemoglobin.
+So, CW-NIRS uses a change in received light to calculate a change in concentration of hemoglobin.
 Therefore the change is always relative to a "starting situation" or baseline.